concordion/concordion-excel-extension-tutorial/README.md

 [Concordion](http://www.concordion.org) is an open source framework for Java that lets you turn a plain English description of a requirement into an automated test.

-This project is a tutorial for [The Concordion Excel Extension](https://github.com/concordion/concordion-excel-extension)
+This project is a tutorial for the [Concordion Excel Extension](https://github.com/concordion/concordion-excel-extension).

 Tutorial
 ========